RobbiNespu/hugo-easy-gallery/README.md

 # hugo-easy-gallery

-**2019-01-20: I'm looking for people to help maintain this project - e.g. review and approve pull requests, which I no longer have time to do.
-Please contact me if you are interested.
-Thanks!**

 Automagical css image gallery in [Hugo](https://gohugo.io/) using shortcodes, with optional lightbox/carousel gadget using [PhotoSwipe](http://photoswipe.com/) and jQuery.

 **New:** Create a gallery of all images in a directory with just one line of shortcode, see [demo](https://www.liwen.id.au/heg/#gallery-usage).

 **Need help?**
-- Post your question at https://github.com/liwenyip/hugo-easy-gallery/issues.
+- Post your question at https://github.com/lupsa/hugo-easy-gallery/issues.
 - Include a link to a test page that demonstrates the issue you are having
 - Include your source code for the test page
 - Please be patient (I have a busy day job as that has nothing to do with web development or computer science, so every time I look at issues/PRs it takes me a while to get back up to speed); I will respond eventually.
 Please DO NOT email me asking for help, you are very unlikely to get a response from me this way.